MicrosoftDocs/memdocs/memdocs/autopilot/registration-auth.md

 Each OEM has a unique link to provide to their respective customers, which the OEM can request from Microsoft via msoemops@microsoft.com.

 1. OEM emails link to their customer.
-2. Customer logs into Microsoft admin center using a cloud-native account (for example, [domain].onmicrosoft.com) with global administrator privileges.
+2. Customer logs into the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) using a cloud-native account (for example, [domain].onmicrosoft.com) with global administrator privileges.
-3. Selects the link in the email, which takes them directly to the following page:
+3. Custom selects the link in the email, which takes them directly to the following page:

     ![Screencap of Accept partner invitation page.](images/csp6.png)